-Most seniors live in the two-story townhouse apartments, which consist of single and double bedrooms, two bathrooms, a living room, dining area, and fully equipped kitchen.
+A limited number of seniors live in the two-story townhouse apartments, which consist of single and double bedrooms, two bathrooms, a living room, dining area, and fully equipped kitchen.
 While each apartment has complete cooking facilities, students may purchase a meal plan.
 Seniors with an SCN of 5 or higher are eligible to participate in a housing lottery for townhouse housing.

-To reserve on-campus housing, each new or returning student must submit a residence hall application form online and pay the residence hall deposit by a deadline announced each year.
+To reserve on-campus housing, each new or returning student must submit a housing application form online and pay the residence hall deposit by a deadline announced each year.
 Incoming students new to the University receive residence hall application information when they make their deposit to attend Bryant.

 Current residents must make an advance room reservation deposit of $300 in February of the current academic year.
 (This deposit does not apply to incoming new students, as their deposit to the institution includes their housing deposit.)
-By submitting this deposit by the stated deadline and following the appropriate procedure, a student is allowed to participate in the housing selection process for the forthcoming year.
+By submitting this deposit by the stated deadline and following the appropriate procedure, a student is allowed to participate in the housing lottery process for the forthcoming year.

-Room assignments and information on the time and date set for room occupancy will be mailed approximately three weeks before the beginning of the academic year.
+Room assignments and information on the time and date set for room occupancy will be emailed approximately three weeks before the beginning of the academic year.
 Those arriving at an earlier time should arrange for overnight accommodations at nearby motels and hotels.

 All residence and dining halls close for the Thanksgiving, and for winter and spring vacations, during semester breaks, and at other times set by the University.
 During the closings, the University will make arrangements to accommodate only students who demonstrate that it is imperative that they remain on campus.

 The University provides a single bed with a mattress, a desk and chair, a chest of drawers, and one closet for each student.
 Students are expected to provide personal articles including a desk lamp, bed sheets and bedspread (extra-long twin size), mattress cover, pillow, pillowcases, blankets, and towels.

-Computer hookup is available in Bryant’s residence halls.
-Access to email and the Internet is available in each student’s bedroom, and wireless Internet connectivity is available campus-wide.
+Wireless internet is available in Bryant’s residence halls.
 In addition, The Douglas and Judith Krupp Library catalog can be accessed via the network.
 Support of the Residence Hall computer network is provided through Laptop Central.